UPye/ECommerce/README.md

 ![alt_text](https://github.com/UPye/ECommerce/blob/main/imgs/Site3.png)

 ## Future Developments
 I would love to expand on this e-commerce server built, so that more product information may be included to expand on the ever growing e-commerce market.
-I would also love to include front-end code, so people may use it as a starter base for building their very own e-commerce store.
+I would also love to include front-end code, so it may become a community of entreprenuers supporting one another's growth.
 Lastly, I would like to deploy this application to Heroku.

 ## Credits
 I want to thank UCF coding bootcamp for the knowledge gained this week to construct this database.
 It was very well put together and easy to understand!